 The groundwater elevation in Well 03N19W29K04S, which has historical groundwater elevations dating back to 1972 (CMWD 2016c), declined approximately 200 feet during the 1970s, 1980s, and 1990s (Figure 2-25, Fox Canyon Aquifer Groundwater Elevation Hydrographs: Eastern ELPMA).
 The groundwater elevation decline measured in this well is larger than that observed in Well 03N19W19P02S, which declined approximately 30 feet over a similar period (Figure 2-25).
 From the early 1990s to 2007, groundwater elevations were stable in the eastern ELPMA (Figure 2-25).
 During this time, CMWD stored approximately 29,000 AF of groundwater in the ELPMA through in-lieu deliveries of surface water and direct injection of water in the ASR well field.
 Between 2007 and 2010, groundwater production from the CMWD ASR well field caused water level declines of between 40 and 100 feet (Figure 2-25).
 Groundwater elevations in Well 03N19W31B01 recovered approximately 40 feet between 2010 and 2012, and have remained stable since 2012 as a result of approximately 5,000 AF of water injected into the CMWD ASR well field during this time.
-Groundwater elevation has not been measured in Well 03N19W29K04S since 2012 (Figure 2-25).
 Groundwater elevations in the eastern ELPMA are primarily influenced by groundwater production and ASR activities in the ELPMA and are independent of climatic cycles.